PanderMusubi/inkscape-open-symbols/README.md

 **Social**        | ✓      | WIP      | WIP   | WIP   | WIP
 **Toggle**        | ✓      | WIP      | WIP   | WIP   | WIP

+Here WIP stands for work in progress and the related files should not yet be packaged for distribution.

 A live [preview](http://google.github.io/material-design-icons/) of this icon set is available at the Google Material Design github repo.

 </details>